The following bylaws contain changes approved by the CDSS Membership in September 2021.

 Article 11.
 Amendments

-(a) Amendments to these Bylaws may be proposed by the Board or by five percent of the members of the Society.
+(b) Amendments to these Bylaws may be proposed by five percent of the members of the Society and submitted to the Board for approval.